The FCC Chair’s Unprecedented, and Constitutionally Problematic, Response to Jimmy Kimmel

 First things first: Trump said the quiet part out loud tonight – he thinks that broadcasters have been too critical of him and thus maybe their licenses should be taken away.
 That has never happened, and here's hoping it never will.

 Now to Carr's stated focus – news distortion.
-First, it has been applied only to news shows.
-Second, the FCC has created guardrails around it.
+First, it has been applied only to news shows (which of course Kimmel's show is not).
+Second, the FCC has created guardrails around it that seem to exclude Kimmel's monologue.
 As the FCC stated in rejecting a news distortion complaint against a Fox television station in 2007:

 In evaluating whether an allegation of news distortion impacts the licensee's ability to serve the public interest, the Commission analyzes both the "substantiality" and "materiality" of the allegation.
 An allegation is "material" only if the licensee itself is said to have participated in, directed, or at least acquiesced in a pattern of news distortion.
 An allegation of news distortion is "substantial" if it meets two conditions: it is deliberately intended to slant or mislead; and it involves a significant event and not merely a minor or incidental aspect of the news report.
 It is sufficient for a petitioner to raise a "substantial and material question of fact" as to intent, and the Commission cannot require a petitioner to demonstrate "intent."
 However, the Commission determines in the first instance whether the evidence submitted raises a substantial question of fact.